fly-apps/python-hellofly-flask/README.md

 ## _Inside `fly.toml`_

 The `fly.toml` file now contains a default configuration for deploying your app.
-In the process of creating that file, `flyctl` has also created a Fly-side application slot of the same name, "hellofly".
+In the process of creating that file, `flyctl` has also created a Fly-side application slot of the same name, `hellofly`.
 If we look at the `fly.toml` file we can see the name in there:

 ```toml
 # fly.toml file generated for hellofly-python on 2021-01-13T15:21:15Z